Screening for Sparse Online Learning: Numerical results

-In this part, we present absolute error $\norm{\beta_t-\beta^\star}$ and solution quality comparisons for the LASSO problem.
-We start with error comparisons in Figure \ref{fig:lasso_error}.
-Similarly to the wall-clock time comparison in Figure \ref{fig:lasso_support}, that faster algorithm yields faster error decays.
+In this part, we present absolute error $\norm{\beta_t-\beta^\star}$ comparisons and solution quality comparisons for the LASSO problem.
+Error comparisons are displayed in Figure \ref{fig:lasso_error}.
+Similarly to the wall-clock time comparisons in Figure \ref{fig:lasso_support}, the faster algorithm yields faster error decays.
+For {\tt arcene} data, the resets of safety check also result in jump of error.

-In Figure \ref{fig:lasso_solution}, we provide comparisons of the solutions obtained by the algorithms.
-Recall that, we use SAGA to compute the solution, which is verified via optimality condition, for reference. \begin{itemize} \item It can be observed that for Prox-SGD, non-identification can be observed by the large number of tiny values around order $10^{-6}$.
+In Figure \ref{fig:lasso_solution}, we provide comparisons of the final outputs obtained by the algorithms.
+For reference, the output of SAGA with optimality guarantee is included. \begin{itemize} \item It can be observed that for Prox-SGD, non-identification can be observed by the large number of tiny values around or below $10^{-5}$.

-\item In general, there are discrepancies between the outputs of Prox-SGD schemes and the solution by SAGA, which is caused by the vanishing step-size of SGD schemes.
+\item In general, there are discrepancies between the outputs of Prox-SGD schemes and the solution by SAGA, which means SGD schemes need more number of iterations.

-\item Screening can be effective in screening out these tiny values, with online screening being better than full screening. \end{itemize} Note that for the {\tt dexter} dataset, online screening over-screens the features which results in only $2$-sparse output while the solution obtained by SAGA is $6$-sparse.
-As we mentioned in Remark \ref{rmk:w}, the aggressiveness of online screening is controlled by the exponent parameter $w$, in the last part of this section we provide a detailed discussion on this parameter.
+\item Screening can be effective in screening out these tiny values, with online-screening overall being slightly better than full-screening. \end{itemize}

-\subsection{Sparse logistic regression}
+\subsubsection{Sparse logistic regression}

-For SLR problems, the comparisons of error-time and solution quality are provided in Figure \ref{fig:slr_error} and Figure \ref{fig:slr_solution}, respectively.
-Similar to the LASSO problem, the error comparison is in consistent with time comparison of Figure \ref{fig:slr_support}.
-For solution comparison, this time, for the {\tt dorothea} dataset, the outputs of all Prox-SGD schemes are far from close to the solution obtained by SAGA.
+For SLR problems, the comparisons of error-time and solution quality are provided in Figure \ref{fig:slr_error} and Figure \ref{fig:slr_solution} respectively.
+Similar to the LASSO problem, the error comparison is in consistent with time comparisons of Figure \ref{fig:slr_support}.

-It is worth noting that, this time for {\tt dexter} dataset, the behavior of online screening is not as aggressive as that of LASSO case (see Figure \ref{fig:slr_solution}~(f)), yet still the outputs of Prox-SGD schemes are quite far away from the solution obtained by SAGA.
-Moreover, for {\tt rcv1} data set, this time our online screening is not safe where screen out the 3rd feature of the output of SAGA.